 (a) By Inventergy: Inventergy can terminate this Agreement upon fifteen (15) days' Notice at any time, with or without cause, but no earlier than 60 days after the Effective Date (if without cause).

 (b) By Lopoco: Lopoco can terminate this Agreement for cause, upon fifteen (15) days' Notice, for material breach by Inventergy, provided that Lopoco provides Inventergy with Notice of such breach and affords Inventergy fifteen (15) days' opportunity to cure prior to issuing Notice of Termination.
 In the event that Lopoco provides Notice of Termination, Inventergy shall be entitled during such fifteen (15) day Notice period to initiate the Dispute Resolution Process (see below) and any such Termination shall be stayed pending completion of the Dispute Resolution Process.
 This Agreement shall not be terminated unless such Process results in a finding that Termination is indeed justified according to the terms provided above.
-Prior to the end of the initial term or any renewal term Lopoco can also at its election provide Notice of its intent not to renew this Agreement for an ensuing renewal term, in which case this Agreement shall not renew as provided in paragraph 5.1 above, but rather, the Term shall end at the conclusion of the current (initial or renewal) term.

 (c) Effect of Termination: In the event of Termination, (i) Inventergy shall pay to Lopoco the amounts as specified in paragraph 4.4 above, to the extent such amounts have not already been paid, as owed up through the date that the Notice of Termination is provided, to the extent not offset by Lopoco's Revenue Share; and (ii) each Party in receipt of any Gross Revenue shall deduct/reimburse Monetization Expenses (as specified elsewhere herein) from Gross Revenue and shall use any remaining Net Revenue to compute and distribute the other Party's Revenue Share as specified herein, to the extent revenue has actually been collected prior to Termination and not already been paid (see the Net Revenue provisions, below).
-Following Termination, should additional revenue or other income be received by either Inventergy or Lopoco which is attributable to any Substantially Initiated Effort, such additional amounts shall be treated as Gross Revenue (see below) by the Party receiving such revenue or other income, with the receiving Party performing reimbursement as indicated below and paying out to the other Party its respective Revenue Share (although being offset against any Monetization Expenses according to the terms of paragraph 5.3 below); in other words, Termination shall not deprive a Party of a continuing right to its Revenue Share for transactions for Substantially Initiated Efforts at the time of Termination.
+Following Termination, should additional revenue occur which is attributable to any Substantially Initiated Effort, such additional amounts shall be treated as Gross Revenue (see below) by the Party receiving such revenue or other income, with the receiving Party performing reimbursement as indicated below and paying out to the other Party its respective Revenue Share (although being offset against any Monetization Expenses according to the terms of paragraph 5.3 below); in other words, Termination shall not deprive a Party of a continuing right to its Revenue Share for transactions for Substantially Initiated Efforts at the time of Termination.

 5.3 Handling Of Gross Revenue; Monetization Expenses; Computation Of Revenue Shares.

-(a) Gross Revenue: Income or other revenue attributable received by either Party during a CYQ which is attributable to a Substantially Initiated Effort (including any Support Services), but which does not result from the sale by Lopoco of Lopoco Branded Servers, hereinafter "Gross Revenue," shall be applied against Monetization Expenses associated with that income/revenue (to the extent reported and payable under the terms herein) to obtain Net Revenue, which shall then be used to determine each Party's Revenue Share, as set forth below.
+(a) Gross Revenue: Income or other revenue received by either Party during a CYQ which is attributable to a Substantially Initiated Effort, but which does not result from the sale of Lopoco products, hereinafter "Gross Revenue," shall be applied against Monetization Expenses associated with that income/revenue (to the extent payable under the terms herein) to obtain Net Revenue, which shall then be used to determine each Party's Revenue Share, as set forth below.
+No disbursements for reimbursement of expenses or for Revenue Share to Inventergy shall ocurr until the total cumulative Gross Revenue has met or exceeded the Minimum Deal Size, as defined above in paragraph 3.31, amount.

-(1) Gross Revenue shall be reported out by a Party receiving such revenue/income (i.e., generally Inventergy) to the other Party within 2 weeks after receiving the Gross Revenue, with an indication of whether the Gross Revenue is Asset Transfer Revenue, Monetization Revenue or Investment Revenue and additional detail regarding the source and nature of the Gross Revenue.
+(1) Gross Revenue shall be reported out to the other Party within 2 days after receiving the Gross Revenue, with an indication of whether the Gross Revenue is Shareable Revenue, and if so, what type, and any additional detail regarding the source and nature of the Gross Revenue.